Poole, Thompson rally Warriors back to beat Blazers 123-105 - NewsBreak

 "Just wanna hoop!!"
 Payton posted on his Twitter account.

-He underwent an MRI exam for the knee on Monday, then participated in the shootaround before being deemed ready to play and contributed 12 points, nine rebounds, eight assists, two blocks and two steals.
+He underwent an MRI exam for the knee on Monday, then participated in the shootaround before being deemed ready to play.

-With Stephen Curry and Andrew Wiggins still out, getting Green back on the court meant so much.

-“It just feels like we’re coming together, and it feels like there’s some chemistry, some energy that’s forming," Kerr said.
-“We've been battling all season and without and Steph and Wiggs for so much of the season.
-These guys have done a great job of just keeping our heads above water.”

 GPII'S REUNION

-Portland coach Chauncey Billups tried to keep the focus on basketball and none of the drama surrounding Payton's departure earlier in the month.
+Portland coach Chauncey Billups tried to keep the focus on basketball and none of the drama surrounding Payton's departure earlier this month.

 "Just another day," Billups said, "I'll be happy to see him, embrace him and give him some love."